Fennel Seeds: 6 Health Benefits For Babies

 “Once a child starts eating solids, you can feed her a small quantity of water in which fennel seeds have been soaked overnight, when needed,” says nutritionist Priya Kathpal.*

-Sometimes, children may have reactions to natural products.
+Giving fennel tea to babies is generally safe if given in the right quantity.
+However, some babies may develop allergic reactions to fennel tea.
 Check if the spice triggers an allergic reaction in your child, by doing a small test.
 Feed her a small quantity of fennel water and wait for two to three days for any reaction.
 If the baby does not show signs of allergy such as rashes, continue to give your baby fennel water, as and when required.

-1. Give relief from constipation — Fennel seeds have proven to be an effective remedy for many digestive disorders, including constipation in children.
+1. Relieves constipation — Fennel seeds have proven to be an effective remedy for many digestive disorders, including constipation in children.
 Fennel seeds are laxatives that help in good bowel movement.
-They loosens the stool, making it easy to release and reduce pain for the baby.
+It loosens the stool, making it easy to release and reduce pain for the baby.
 This spice ensures a healthy digestive system in a growing baby.

-2. Reduce colic — Colic is a pain in the abdomen experienced by infants that trigger crying bouts for hours.
-This happens because of intestinal cramping that occurs in newborns, as their digestive system develops every day.
-A swollen abdomen is one of the common symptoms for colic.
+2. Reduces colic — Colic is a cramping pain in the abdomen experienced by infants that triggers crying bouts for hours.
+This intestinal cramping occurs because the digestive system in newborns continues to develop every day.
+A swollen abdomen is one of the common symptoms associated with colic.
 Fennel seeds have effective digestive properties that can help in easing these cramps.
 Fennel water – made by soaking fennel seeds in water overnight – should be fed to the baby to reduce colic.
 The quantity, however, depends on the age of the child.

-5. Help in respiratory problems — Fennel seeds are superheroes for all respiratory problems.
+5. Relieves respiratory problems — Fennel seeds are very effective in relieving all respiratory problems.
 They are rich in cineole, an essential oil that helps to keep nasal pathways clear.
 If your child falls ill frequently with bronchitis, asthma, cough and lung abscesses, use fennel seeds sometimes to relieve his symptoms.

 100 grams of fennel seeds contain: